buttonpushertv/buttonpusherTTRPG/90-Tools & Helpers/JSON Importing How To Notes/04-Wrangling FMG Emblems.md

 - Importing
 ---

-> [!ERROR] OLDER PROCESS WARNING
-> These instructions have not been fully updated to reflect all the changes in the process made for Wyrmling-v.0.6, where Batch Importing was added.
->
-> I hope to update these instructions at a future date.

 # Cool emblems.
 I want them.

 One the coolest things about FMG, IMHO, are the Emblems.
 Having them available to stick in your notes, gives your notes much more polish.